linuscodes/blog/content/post/self-isolation-day-15.md

 ![](/assets/self-isolation/day-15/featured.jpg)
 **The design can be found [on dribbble](https://dribbble.com/shots/10856691-Hero-Headers-Based-on-Source-Wireframes)**

-I think there's no more to say and there will be more content in tomorrows post ✌🏻
+I think there's no more to say so I wish you a great rest of your day! ✌🏻

 **xoxo, Linus**